 Festival education director Paul Contos describes Anderson as a player with "a beautiful self-discipline" who has acquired "formidable jazz and legit chops."

-Those qualities earned him a second year with Next Gen and allowed
+Those qualities earned him a second year with Next Gen and allowed him to command this year's SFJAZZ All-Stars sax section with emotional passion, personal expression and a laserlike focus on fine technique.

 "His competence and articulation of the language of jazz (improvisation) has grown exponentially this last year," says Contos.